anrisakaki/anrisakaki.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate at the **Department of Political Economy, King's College London**.
+I joining the Technical University of Munich as a Postdoctoral Fellow starting September 2024.

 My research interests are broadly in the field of development economics.
 I have a particular interest in understanding the causes and effects of structural transformation in developing countries, and how this interacts with gender equality.
-I am also interested in researching questions concerning human capital, behaviour, and trade.
+I am also interested in researching questions concerning health, behaviour, and trade.

-I am on the job market.
+I will be visiting Aix-Marseilles School of Economics from 19 April to 22 June.

 Feel free to get in touch with me at: anri.sakakibara@kcl.ac.uk